Calcium ~ Calciumin.com ~ ReallyWell.com

 You have probably heard about "coral calcium".
-Now that coral calcium has been marketed for a while, and gained a lot of attention, there is plenty of information based on independent analysis that shows that coral calcium is not the good stuff it is made out to be.
+Now that coral calcium has been marketed for years, and gained a lot of attention, there is plenty of information based on independent analysis that shows that coral calcium is not the good stuff it was made out to be.

 TOO MUCH CALCIUM, especially if it is inorganic calcium, may contribute to male prostate problems and cancer, according to recent research.
 It is thought that the high calcium uses up vitamin D, leaving an insufficient amount for other uses.

 Further, extra calcium consumption is not necessarily helpful for osteoporosis.
 Results from seven different research projects have indicated that there are no significant reductions in bone fractures from increasing intake of calcium.